kihuni/kihuni/README.md

 # Hi there 👋, I'm Stephen Kihuni

-I'm a self-driven software developer and a technical writer with a good work ethic, who wishes to meet and exceed even the most demanding requirements.
-I can learn fast and work under minimum supervision.

-# Hire me!
+I'm a self-driven software developer and a student at ALX learning Back-end development.

 ## Skills:

-- REACT

-- JS
+- Javascript

--  HTML
+- Typescript

--  CSS
+- Python

 ### Others cool things about me 😄:

-- 🔭 I’m currently learning software engineering at ALX Africa
+- 🔭 I’m currently learning Back-end development at ALX Africa
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with open-source contribution
-- 💬 Ask me about React.js
+- 💬 Ask me about Javascript
 - 📫 How to reach me: stephenkihuni55@gmail.com
 - 😄 Pronouns: Mr.
 - ⚡ Fun fact: When I am not Coding, I watch movies.